 Most computers were mechanical: nanometer-sized rods and linkages, frictionless and reversible, Analytical Engines in miniature.
-But there there wasn’t enough carbon in the Gliese 581 system to make the entire brain out of diamond ballistic logic.
+But there wasn’t enough carbon in the Gliese 581 system to make the entire brain out of diamond ballistic logic.
 So the Entity had designed their hardware such that its elemental composition matched the local elemental abundance and scarcity: a matrix of silicon crystal, doped with metal atoms laid down with atomic precision, logic gates built by exploiting the properties of electrons, like in the first computers.
 But it was not a general purpose computer, running a mind in software, but neuromorphic hardware: an ASIC for nervous systems.

 They could have, in principle, dismantled it down to the atoms, and stored the position vector of each atom in a computer and beamed it over the network.
 Self-replicating factories and time had built the swarm; they, in turn, could reverse the process, dismantling the satellite and using its atoms to build more robots to dismantle the satellite.

 But the hardware was too optimized, and therefore too incompressible.
 The crystal structure of the brain was the most efficient encoding of itself.
 Storing or transmitting the atomic coordinates would require more storage and bandwidth than anyone had.
 So all work would have to be done in situ, with the analytical resources they had.

 In the underside of the satellite they found a module where maintenance robots sat idle: huge, utilitarian things shaped like radiolarians.
 Their hydraulic fluid had long ago leaked, their limbs floated in front of them, moving like branches in the wind as the satellite rotated slowly in space.